CP1404/Practicals/prac_10/README.md

 This section summarises the expectations for marking in this practical.
 Please follow the [submission guidelines](../README.md#submission) to ensure you receive marks for your work.

-Please submit the URL of your own feedback branch PR with a mention of a reviewer for this prac.

-Files required:

 Your non-Flask work goes in your normal practicals repo and should be part of a code review PR.
 Then, there's two separate Flask projects, which do not go in your practicals repo.
 Submit three URLs for these three (practicals PR, Flask project from demo, Flask + Wiki project)

+- Type the URL of your Pull Request (PR) that mentions another student **for this prac**.
+- Type the URL of the PR that you reviewed **for the previous prac**.
+- Type the URL of your Flask project with modifications
+- Type the URL of your Flask + Wiki project
 - `REFLECTION.md`
 - `testing.py`
 - `wiki.py`
-- URL of Flask project with modifications
-- URL of Flask + Wiki project